PDF OCR FAQ

 Why do I need an API key?
 How do I get it?

-Google Cloud Vision is a paid service, and I don’t yet have funding to cover everyone’s usage.
-Each user therefore supplies their own API key, linked to a Google Cloud project with billing enabled.
-An API key is simply a password-like string that you can create or delete at any time.
+Google Cloud Vision is a paid service.
+Each user supplies their own API key, linked to a Google Cloud project with billing enabled.
+An API key is a password-like string that you can create or delete at any time.
 Follow the video below to: 1.
 Set up a Google Cloud billing account.
 2. Enable the Cloud Vision API.
 3. Generate an API key.

 Written walkthrough